blabla1337/skf-labs/OWASP-Grant-rules.md

 ### *Definition of done*

-As you can see in the issue there is a checklist provided of things that each contribution \s\s needs to contain before being eligible for compensation. \s\s
+As you can see in the issue there is a checklist provided of things that each contribution
+needs to contain before being eligible for compensation.

  ![image of an open issue with checklist](/assets/images/tux.png)

-After ticking off all the boxes, you can start creating a PR (pull request) for our main branch. \s\s please when creating a PR adhere your branch name to the following conversion:
+After ticking off all the boxes, you can start creating a PR (pull request) for our main branch.
+please when creating a PR adhere your branch name to the following conversion:

 Like: